JarodNavarro2/COMP330_FINALPROJECT/README.md

     - Enter the username of the offending user in the respective box
     - Briefly explain why you are reporting this user in the respective box
     - Click “Submit”
+    -Note: If you are reported too many times, or you report a user too many times, your account will be suspended.

 Grids - User